solarith0/solarith.dev/docs/OS-config/dualboot-windows-ubuntu.md

 ### Windows settings
 Windows has a feature called "fast startup" which can cause issues with other operating systems present.
 To disable this:

-In Power Options -> "Choose what the power buttons do" -> "Change settings that are currently unavailable"
+In Power Options :material-arrow-right: "Choose what the power buttons do" :material-arrow-right: "Change settings that are currently unavailable"

 - "Turn on Fast startup": disabled